 Writing Characters - Show Your Characters' Thoughts and Emotions

-This is part of a series of articles on writing characters who come to life.
-On this page, you'll find advice on showing your characters' thoughts and feelings.
+This is part of a series of articles on writing vivid characters.
 At the bottom of the page are links to more character development resources.

 Recently, we've received several e-mails asking versions of this question: